Thirteen Characteristics Of Adult Children

 improving emotional strength and knowledge is very similar to staying physically fit through exercise.

-given or learned on their own.
+given from their parents or caregivers or learned on their own.

-Remember that even if you are a great parent, it could be harder to teach
+- Remember that even if you are a great parent, it could be harder to teach

 your children these characteristics if you work many hours.
 Education takes